 How To Engineer Your Layoff Severance Plan

-Step #1
+Step #1 to negotiating a severance

 The book taught me what my true worth was at my job.
 I calculated how much money my employer believed I was worth.
 Then I calculated roughly how much productivity and revenue my employer would lose if I left.

-Step #2
+Step #2 to negotiating a severance

 After reading the book and knowing my worth, I had a meeting with my manager to express my shock and disappointment and getting turned down for the promotion.
-I laid out the reasons why I believed I should have been chosen and implied that if the firm did not promote me mid-year, I was ready to walk.
-My boss was surprised at how upset I was, which was a bad thing because I hadn’t properly managed his expectations.
-But, it felt good to get my feelings out in the open.
+I laid out the reasons why I believed I should have been chosen.
+And I implied that if the firm did not promote me mid-year, I was ready to walk.

 I played chicken with the firm, knowing they would likely swerve in the final seconds because I was the point person for several major clients.
 Nobody else had the relationships I had built, or my level of expertise and skillsets for a lot of the firm’s proprietary systems.
 If I left and pulled the rug out from under them, they would be screwed by more than 10X my salary in lost revenue.